sjfke/ocp-sample-flask-helm/README.md

     22	{{- end }}
 ```

-# Test and Deploy the Helm Chart
+# Test and Deploy flask-lorem-ipsum using the Helm Chart

 ```bash
 $ ls -l